 HIV and AIDS

 The HIV epidemic in Asia and the Pacific continues to outpace the response.
-New infections are primarily concentrated among key populations at higher risk - people who buy and sell sex, people who inject drugs, men who have sex with men, and transgender people.
-Individuals from these groups face legal and policy barriers which impede their access to HIV prevention, treatment, care and support.
+New infections are primarily concentrated in urban centres and among key populations at higher risk of HIV exposure - people who buy and sell sex, people who inject drugs, men who have sex with men, youth and transgender people.
+Individuals from these groups face legal and policy barriers that impede their access to HIV prevention, treatment, care and support and drive stigma and discrimination.
 While many countries in Asia and the Pacific have taken concrete steps to reform national laws that impeded universal access to HIV services, punitive laws, policies and practices remain widespread.

-- 35 countries are known to criminalize some aspect of sex work
+- 35 countries reported to criminalize some aspect of sex work

-ESCAP’s response to HIV and AIDS is guided by the Regional Framework for Action adopted during the “Asia-Pacific High-level Intergovernmental Meeting on the Assessment of Progress against Commitments in the Political Declaration on HIV/AIDS and the Millennium Development Goals”, which was convened by ESCAP, with the support of seven other UN entities, from 6 to 8 February 2012.
+ESCAP’s response to HIV and AIDS has been guided by the ESCAP roadmap to 2015 adopted during the “Asia-Pacific High-level Intergovernmental Meeting on the Assessment of Progress against Commitments in the Political Declaration on HIV/AIDS and the Millennium Development Goals” convened by ESCAP in cooperation with seven UN entities from 6 to 8 February 2012 in Bangkok.

 - Creating inclusive platforms to promote regional cooperation among Asia-Pacific governments, with active participation from people living with HIV, civil society and private-sector groups, to address these challenges.